unbug/react-native-train/README.md

 # React Native Training
 ![](344067-reactive-native.jpg)

-We are working on it, the videos are ［here (中文)(https://www.youtube.com/playlist?list=PLC_rYRxEnwQGLQqrHR0aho33U6DCeJamC)!
+We are working on it, the videos are [here (中文)](https://www.youtube.com/playlist?list=PLC_rYRxEnwQGLQqrHR0aho33U6DCeJamC)!
 Any help will be appreciated :)

 ![](QQ20160630-5.png)